 Use old laundry baskets and recycle cardboard boxes to store a range of classroom equipment such as scrap paper, paint shirts, dress up clothes, toys, sporting equipment, games, and books.

 Ask each student to bring in a used water bottle lid to be their individual game piece when playing games in the classroom.
 Use markers or other craft supplies to decorate and personalize the lid.
 When it is time to play a game in the classroom, students can use their individual game piece.

 Sorting Different Objects

-Use muffin trays to sort different objects for a range of maths activities and to organise classroom equipment.
+Use muffin trays to sort different objects for a range of math activities and to organize classroom equipment.